 - Error rates – for order picking and returns

-Keep in mind you’ll need both the marketing department’s projected order counts and the fulfillment department’s shipped orders (cartons shipped).
-The number of shipped orders (cartons) is always higher than marketing orders because of back orders and ship alone products.
+Keep in mind you’ll need both the projected order counts and the number of shipped orders (outbound cartons shipped).

 If you’re business to business, the statistics will be somewhat different.
-For example, you’ll want to compile the number of pallets picked and shipped as well as full case picks and shipped.
+For example, you’ll want to compile the number of pallets picked and shipped as well as full case picks.

 State in your RFP that you are doing a fully loaded cost per order analysis.
 Identify that you must have all expected costs that you will be invoiced for.
-Not all costs are transaction driven so there will need to be costs planned for services planned on an hourly basis.
-Additionally there may be surcharges for managing supplies and inbound freight, etc.
+Not all costs are transaction-driven, there will need to be costs planned for services that are invoiced on an hourly basis.
+Additionally, there may be surcharges for managing supplies, etc.

-One of the benefits of 3PL in our clients’ businesses is that management can focus their time on marketing and merchandising tasks to grow the business.
-What part of senior management’s time is spent on managing fulfillment and customer service?
+One of the benefits of 3PL partners is that management can focus their time on marketing and merchandising tasks to grow the business.
+What part of senior management’s time is spent on currently managing fulfillment and customer service?
 Convert that to dollars spent.
 Include this expense into the fully loaded cost per order.

-At the same time, what will be the salary cost for a person to be the liaison to the selected 3PL?
-Include a travel budget to periodically visit the 3PL.
+At the same time, what will be the salary and benefits for a person to be the liaison to the selected 3PL?
+Some companies may require a small team depending on the complexity and transactional volumes.
+Include a travel budget to periodically visit the 3PL as well.

-There are other expenses managed by other departments that need to be incorporated into cost per order.
-For example, IT costs for operations, programming cost expended, communications, servers used, etc.
+There are other expenses managed by other departments that need to be incorporated into the cost per order.
+For example, IT costs for operations, programming costs expended, communications, servers used, etc.